A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Simulation Study

 \subsection{Nonlinear response model}

-One advantage of matching is that it can make the model robust against misspecification.
-To demonstrate this, we simulate datasets according to the same propensity score model but a highly non-linear response model:
+One advantage of matching is that it renders the model more robust against misspecification.
+To demonstrate this, we simulate datasets according to the same propensity score model but a highly non-linear response model as follows:

-It would be difficult, if not impossible, to correctly specify this response model; however, as one performs matching and does regression adjustment within each matched set/pair, the linear regression works well in approximating the true response surface, even in a sample of only $1000$ subjects.
+It would be difficult, if not impossible, to correctly specify this response model; however, as one performs matching and performs regression adjustment within each matched set, linear regression with matched-set fixed effects works well in approximating the true response surface.
 In fact, $94.6\%$ of our $500$ experiments have $95\%$ confidence intervals covering the true treatment effect $\beta = 2$.
-Moreover, a comparison of the power of sensitivity analysis demonstrates again our model has superior power compared to the simultaneous sensitivity analysis, as illustrated in Table \ref{tbl: our model power non-linear 1000}.
+Moreover, a comparison of the power of sensitivity analysis again demonstrates that our model has superior power compared to the simultaneous sensitivity analysis, as shown in Table \ref{tbl: our model power linear and nonlinear}.